junjun107/JavaScript/README.md

 # my-first-website
-This is my first website that I am going to host
+This is my simple todo list